HTTP5214-Winter2023/Team-TimeCheaters/README.md

 7. '>' Stop: To Stop/Pause the timer

 8. '>' Stop & Save: to stop the timer, save the current time, and reset the timer

+##### Notes:
+Bea's code are in extension.js and in the media folder.
+So far it hasn't been pushed to main